Dark circles under the eyes are a common problem that can cause cosmetic concerns in any age group.

 Many natural substances like vegetables, fruits, herbs, and oils are known to have beneficial effects on dark circles and under-eye bags.
 However scientific evidence through clinical studies is limited and most of the recommendations are based on anecdotes, individual case studies, usage experiences, and known mechanisms of action of the ingredients.
-Also, it is to be well understood that the visible effects of these remedies take time (a few weeks to a few months).
+Also, it is to be well understood that even when used regularly, the visible effects of these remedies take time (few to many months).

 Vegetables and Fruits

 Cucumber, a common sight in parlors and beauty treatment photographs, has a scientific rationale behind worth knowing.
 Cold sliced round cucumber pieces (refrigerated for 30 minutes) when kept over the eyes for 10-15 minutes, cause constriction of blood vessels, and make the darkness less prominent.
-Round cotton pads dipped in cold water can serve the same purpose, however, cucumber also contains antioxidants including vitamin C, which helps reduce pigmentation.
-Chilled Potato slices can also have a similar effect.
+Round cotton pads dipped in cold water can serve the same purpose, however, cucumber also contains antioxidants including vitamin C, which may help reduce pigmentation over a period of time.
+Chilled potato slices can also have a similar effect.